bradhowes/keystrokecountdown/README.md

 # Templates

-For the site, there are five distince page styles, each one with their own template:
+For the site, there are five distinct page styles, each one with their own template:

 * `./templates/about.hbs` -- generates a web page that talks about me
 * `./templates/archive.hbs` -- generates a web page that shows a chronological list of articles starting with the